-On August 1, OSHA has officially launched its Injury Tracking Application (ITA) for 300A submissions, allowing you to electronically submit your organization’s recordkeeping data and comply with the final rule to Improve Tracking of Workplace Injuries and Illnesses.
+On August 1, OSHA officially launched its Injury Tracking Application (ITA) for 300A submissions, allowing you to electronically submit your organization’s recordkeeping data and comply with the final rule to Improve Tracking of Workplace Injuries and Illnesses.

-The IndustrySafe safety software team was able to gain early access to the ITA before its launch to test its capabilities.
+Fortunately, the IndustrySafe safety software team was able to gain early access to the ITA before its launch to test its capabilities.
 As to be expected, there are a few quirks and bugs.

 First, you will be able to create an account and log into the ITA directly from OSHA’s website.

 It’s simple and easy for anyone to create an account.
 However, to avoid setting up duplicate ITA accounts for your company (and avoid the duplication of data submissions), we recommend that you coordinate with your team and clearly designate which safety professional(s) will be responsible for using the ITA and creating an account for your organization.

 After you’ve set up your account and have logged in, you’ll be taken to the ITA homepage, where the number of days left before the submission deadline passes is helpfully displayed towards the top of the page.

 Your organization can choose between two methods to submit its recordkeeping data: manually or through a batch submission process.

 To enter your data manually, you first need to add your establishments to the application by creating profiles for them.
 Once you have set up your establishments, you will then be able to enter and submit OSHA 300A data for each one.

 To help you track your progress, the ITA’s homepage provides a status summary of your created establishments that have no data, establishments with data added, and establishments for which data was submitted.